ydirson/xen-guest-agent/doc/structure.md

-# Draft interface from guest tools data
+# Draft/proposed interface for guest tools data

 This is a proposal about sets of data to be collected for publication outside of the guest for administration needs, general principles on